-{\bf{(4) Additional evidence confirming the effectiveness of anchor neighborhoods:}} As shown in Table\eqref{table4}, when the positions of the non-neighborhood central anchors are not constrained by the anchor neighborhoods but are randomly distributed on the BEV plane, the experimental result is 1.4 mAP higher than that of "anchor neighborhoods" without the introduction of GT neighborhoods.
+As shown in Table\eqref{table4}, when the positions of the non-neighborhood central anchors are not confined within anchor neighborhoods but are randomly distributed on the BEV plane, the experimental result is 1.4 mAP higher than that of "anchor neighborhoods" without the introduction of GT neighborhoods.
 However, with the introduction of GT neighborhoods to alleviate fitting ambiguities, "anchor neighborhoods" surpasses "random anchors" by 0.8 mAP.
-This suggests that when the non-neighborhood central anchors are within the anchor neighborhoods, they exhibit stronger positional correlation with the neighborhood central anchors, thereby better assisting in fitting the neighborhood central anchors to the target points.
+This indicates that when non-neighborhood central anchors are confined within anchor neighborhoods, they exhibit stronger positional correlation with neighborhood central anchors, thereby better assisting in fitting the neighborhood central anchors to the target points after alleviating fitting ambiguities.